An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 If the split brain syndrome occurs, disconnect all network cards on the failover unit apart from the heartbeat interface.
 We need the heartbeat connection in order to access the failover unit and we need to disconnect all other network cards to avoid network confusion due to duplicate IP addresses on the network.

 Once the failover has been disconnected, access the failover unit administration UI on port 440 and reboot the failover unit.
-Monitor the heartbeat logs on the master when the failover system comes back up and check the log messages look OK.
+Monitor the heartbeat logs on the main when the failover system comes back up and check the log messages look OK.

 # ip addr